interacsion/eka/README.md

 # Ekala CLI

-Ekala is a next-generation functional package manager and development platform designed to provide a seamless, extensible, and powerful interface for managing complex software projects.
+Ekala is a next-generation functional evaluation frontend and development platform.
+It offers a seamless, extensible, and powerful interface for managing complex software projects.

-It aims to be a comprehensive platform for software development and operations, streamlining complex workflows and enabling developers to leverage the full power of functional programming paradigms in their projects, in an otherwise unopinionated format.
+Our goal is to streamline complex workflows across all types of projects, not just those using functional programming.
+Ekala leverages functional paradigms in its own architecture to ensure reproducibility and robust design.
+However, its plugin system allows for managing any kind of project, adapting to diverse needs and development styles.
+This approach combines the benefits of functional design with the flexibility to work with any programming paradigm or project structure.

 ## Core Concepts